genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-pending-approval.md

 ```

-In order to display pending approvals against the original record in the GUI, you can use the APPROVAL_ENTITY table to join to the APPROVAL records in a view and then display the information using a dataserver or a request reply.
+In order to display pending approvals against the original record in the GUI, you can use the APPROVAL_ENTITY table to join to the APPROVAL records in a view.
+You can then display the information using a data server or request server.
 The details of the pending event are stored in json format.

 **Example APPROVAL DB record**